animeshk-me/My-Books/README.md

 # DAA_Notes
-This file contains the scribes given to the author during DAA course.
-It is written by Dr. Sadagopan Narasimhan.
+This file contains the scribes provideded by Dr. Sadagopan N during the course 'Design and Analysis of Algorithms'.